thiagosindra/higher-resolution-hypothesis/docs/sections/distributed-pathway-model.md

     <p><strong>Example:</strong> A sound enters your ear.
 In a neurotypical brain, the signal might follow one primary pathway to be processed and categorized.
 In your brain, that same sound might activate multiple pathways simultaneously—one analyzing its pitch, another its timbre, another its emotional associations, another comparing it to similar sounds you've heard before, all happening at once through preserved neural connections.</p>

+    <h3>Cross-Network Spillover: The Key Insight</h3>

+    <p>Think of your brain as having many specialized departments: visual processing, sound processing, movement planning, emotional responses.
+In most brains, these departments work independently—a signal in the visual department stays in the visual department.
+In autistic brains, the connections between departments weren't pruned as aggressively during development.
+Now when the visual department activates, signals can spill over into the sound department, the emotion department, or the movement department.
+This explains why a bright light (visual) might trigger sound sensitivity, emotional reactions, or the urge to move (stimming).
+It's not that each system is broken—it's that the boundaries between systems are more permeable.</p>

+    <p>This cross-network architecture explains autism's multi-domain presentation: activation in one functional system (e.g., visual processing) can inadvertently recruit circuits in another (e.g., emotional processing, motor planning, or auditory encoding).
+These aren't separate symptoms—they're unified by the same underlying topology of cross-network spillover.</p>

     <h3>Why This Creates "Higher Resolution"</h3>

-    <p>Because more neurons are activated by the same input, your brain is capturing more information—more detail, more nuance, more dimensions of the stimulus.
+    <p>Because more neurons across multiple systems are activated by the same input, your brain is capturing more information—more detail, more nuance, more dimensions of the stimulus, often spanning functional domains that would remain separate in neurotypical brains.
 It's like the difference between a standard photo and a high-resolution photo:</p>

     <p><strong>Standard photo (8 megapixels):</strong> Captures the main image clearly, good enough for most purposes, processes quickly<br>
     <strong>High-resolution photo (40 megapixels):</strong> Captures extraordinary detail invisible in the standard photo, but creates much larger file sizes, takes longer to process, requires more storage and computing power</p>